TheOdinProject/curriculum/intermediate_html_css/forms/form_basics.md

 Text-based form controls like text, email, password and text areas are reasonably straightforward to style.
 They operate like any other HTML element, and most CSS properties can be used on them.

 Things get more tricky when creating custom styles for radio buttons and checkboxes.
-But there are many [guides](https://moderncss.dev/pure-css-custom-checkbox-style) out there you can use to achieve your desired design.
+But there are many guides out there you can use to achieve your desired design, such as this [guide on custom checkbox styling](https://moderncss.dev/pure-css-custom-checkbox-style).
 There have also been [new CSS properties](https://developer.mozilla.org/en-US/docs/Web/CSS/accent-color) made available in recent times to make styling radio buttons and checkboxes much easier.

 Certain aspects of other elements are downright impossible to style, for example, calendar or date pickers.
 If we want custom styles for these, we will have to build custom form controls with JavaScript or use one of the many JavaScript libraries that provide us with ready-made solutions.